top of page

 Her Story on Corruption: Boss Fired You and Now Is Harassing You

 Has your boss fired you only to continue harassing you afterward?
-Well, this is what happened to this eye care professional after she spoke out against discriminatory practices.
-This brave person made numerous complaints to her previous employer in her short time at this practice.
-It was not until it became highly hostile that she put in her notice.
-Her employer talked her back into staying with them, but she was terminated once she submitted her formal and EEOC complaints.
+This is what an eye care professional experienced after she spoke out against discriminatory practices.
+This brave individual made numerous complaints to her employer during her short time at the practice.
+Eventually, the workplace became so highly hostile that she resigned.
+Her employer convinced her to stay, but when she submitted her formal and EEOC complaints, she was terminated.

-Even worse, her prior employer made false statements with a frivolous lawsuit to the court to intimidate and silence her through a big law firm that stated they were going to outfund.
-Even worse, she found out they hired a private investigator to monitor her and did all sorts of harassing stuff through social media.
-It's important to remember that you have rights and options for addressing this misconduct.
-In this Eyetastic Blog, we will explore what you can do when your boss fires you and then proceeds to harass you.
+Even worse, her previous employer filed a frivolous lawsuit to intimidate and silence her, using a big law firm to outfund her.
+To intensify the harassment, they hired a private investigator to monitor her.
+They engaged in various harassing activities through social media.
+It’s vital to remember that you have rights and options when addressing such misconduct.
+In this Eyetastic Blog, we will explore what you can do when your boss fires you and then harasses you afterward.

 Recognizing Signs of Harassment from a Former Boss

-Identifying harassment, particularly from a former boss, can sometimes be challenging.
-Often, the signs may not be overt but rather subtle forms of intimidation or manipulation for revenge or to silence you from speaking out.
+Identifying harassment, especially from a former boss, can be challenging.
+Often, the signs are subtle forms of intimidation designed to silence or control you.
 Common tactics include persistent unwanted communication, derogatory remarks, frivolous lawsuits, or attempts to sabotage future employment opportunities.
-Recognizing these behaviors is essential to understanding the severity of the situation and taking appropriate action.
+Recognizing these behaviors is crucial for understanding the severity of the situation and taking appropriate action.

-Another common sign of harassment is the feeling of being constantly monitored or followed, even after your employment has ended.
-In this case, the previous employer hired a private investigator and started a frivolous lawsuit to continue the harassment.
-This can manifest in various ways, such as receiving unsolicited calls or messages or the former boss spreading rumors about you to colleagues or industry contacts.
-Such actions can severely impact your mental health and overall well-being, making it imperative to address them promptly and effectively.
+Another prevalent sign of harassment is the feeling of being constantly monitored or followed after your employment ends.
+In this case, the previous employer hired a private investigator and launched a frivolous lawsuit to continue the harassment.
+This can manifest in various ways, such as receiving unsolicited calls or messages.
+It may involve the former boss spreading rumors about you to colleagues or industry contacts.
+Such actions can severely impact your mental health, making it imperative to address them promptly and effectively.

 Documenting Incidents of Harassment

-One of the most critical steps in addressing harassment from a former boss is meticulously documenting every incident, even if you feel it might be insignificant.
-A detailed record will help you stay organized and provide irrefutable evidence if you escalate the matter.
-Start by noting each incident's date, time, location, and a thorough description.
-Be specific in your documentation.
-Instead of making vague statements, describe the exact words used, the tone of voice, and any witnesses present.
-This level of detail will be invaluable, especially if you must present your case to human resources or a legal authority.
-Additionally, consider saving any relevant emails, text messages, or voicemails, as these can serve as critical evidence in supporting your claims.
+One of the most critical steps in addressing harassment from a former boss is meticulously documenting every incident, even if it seems minor.
+Keeping a detailed record helps you stay organized and provides irrefutable evidence if necessary.
+Start by noting each incident's date, time, location, and a comprehensive description.
+Be specific.
+Instead of vague statements, describe the exact words used, the tone of voice, and any witnesses present.
+This detail will be invaluable, particularly if you need to present your case to human resources or a legal authority.

 Understanding Your Legal Rights in Cases of Workplace Harassment

-Being aware of your legal rights is crucial when dealing with workplace harassment.
-Laws regarding harassment can differ significantly between jurisdictions, so it's essential to research the regulations that apply to your situation.
-Generally, workplace harassment is prohibited under various employment laws, and you have the right to work in an environment free from intimidation, discrimination, and bullying.
+Awareness of your legal rights is crucial when confronting workplace harassment.
+Laws governing harassment can differ significantly based on your location.
+Therefore, understanding the regulations applicable to your case is vital.
+Generally, harassment is prohibited under various employment laws, which protect your right to an environment free from intimidation, discrimination, and bullying.

 Protecting Yourself Emotionally and Mentally During This Time